despcy/Bilibili-MusicPlayer/README.md

 <a href="https://play.google.com/store/apps/details?id=net.chenxiy.bilimusic"><img src="./art/playstore.png" width="256" alt="get it on googlePlaytore"></a>

+# Due To the change Of API by Bilibili official, this app is temporily removed from Google Play Store, Coming back soon...

 ```
 Warning:
 This App has never been published in ANY App Store hosted in Mainland China.